netxms/netxms-doc/adminguide/source/preface.rst

 ========================

 Purpose of this document is to provide knowledge about NetXMS installation, configuration and usage.
-It gives full description from the clean installation till the advanced configuration.
+It provides all necessary information to successfully operate NetXMS.

 Document contain :ref:`quick-start` chapter, that describes default installation and some simple metric configuration.
 Other monitoring options can be found